arcadeJHS/lnurl-quests/README.md

 This module interfaces with the Lightning network.
 It handles funds management, LNURL generation, payments.
 ```
-GET     /api/lnurl/generateWithdrawUrl       - Generate LNURL-withdraw (do not expose, internal only)
+<delw>GET     /api/lnurl/generateWithdrawUrl       - Generate LNURL-withdraw (do not expose, internal only)</delw>
 GET     /api/lnurl/handleWithdrawRequest     - Send to client LNURL-withdraw params
 GET     /api/lnurl/handleWithdrawCallback    - Handle withdraw callback and payment
 ```